JohnKersey2/regex-tutorial/gist-template.md

 Grouping constructs breakdown the entirety of the string the regex is looking at into substrings.
 There are broken up by parenthesis or square brackets.
 Square brackets are meant to capture specific characters, whereas parenthesis captures groupings of characters (and can hold things like quantifiers)

+([a-z0-9_\.-]+) is a grouping, with a bracket expression inside of it.
+The @ symbol in our expression does not sit in a bracket expression or a group.

 ### Character Classes

 Character classes simply distinguish what kinds of characters your regex is looking for.
 It could be letters, digits, special characters, or any combination thereof.